Mokapot: Building a Local AWS Mock That Actually Works

 }

-The Lock()/Unlock()/SnapshotLocked() methods were added specifically to support atomic cross-engine snapshots.
+The Lock()/Unlock()/SnapshotLocked() methods exist specifically for atomic cross-engine snapshots.
 Each engine already had internal locking for concurrent request handling.
-The public lock methods expose a higher-level coordination point that the persistence layer uses to prevent split-brain state.
+The public lock methods expose a higher-level coordination point that the persistence layer uses.
+Two locks.
+One transaction.
+Consistent state.

-The BoltStore abstraction itself is deliberately simple — two named buckets, each holding a single JSON blob.
-It doesn’t know anything about SQS or SNS.
-This means the same pattern would work for any pair of interdependent state machines that need atomic persistence.
+The BoltStore abstraction itself is deliberately dumb — two named buckets, each holding a single JSON blob.
+It knows nothing about SQS or SNS.
+This means the same pattern works for any pair of interdependent state machines that need atomic persistence.
+Boring infrastructure is a superpower.

 I considered skipping filter policies entirely.
-Then I wrote a test that depended on them and realized they’re not optional — any real SNS integration uses them.
+Then I wrote one test that depended on them and realized something uncomfortable: any real SNS integration uses them.
+They’re not a nice-to-have.
+They’re load-bearing.

-The implementation is a standalone parser and evaluator in internal/sns/filter.go:
+The implementation lives as a standalone parser and evaluator in internal/sns/filter.go:

 type filterPolicy map[string][]condition